Kai-Ming/Grouse/README.md

 ## Sources
 The packages used by this application are specified in `requirements.txt`

-Clucker by Jeroen Keppens was used as a template for many parts of the source code.
+Clucker by Jeroen Keppens was used as a template for various parts of the source code.